 Is it difficult to work as a full-stack developer?

-The answer is that being a full-stack developer is not difficult!
+The answer is that being a full-stack developer is not hugely difficult, but you require quite a wide range of skills.
+But you can build up to become a full-stack developer.
 You can begin with the front-end and work your way back to the back-end; work with databases; get your hands on a fully configured website, and create a user interface for a smartphone app!
+Each of these builds up on the experience of the other, so if you plan this over a sufficient period of time, let's say a few months for each, you should get good experience within a couple of years.

 What programming languages are required for a full-stack developer?